janko/janko.io/_posts/2019-08-29-upcoming-features-in-shrine-3-0.md

 You can now see what's going on:

 1. record, attachment name, and current attached file are passed to the background job
-2. background job fetches the database record (ActiveJob does this automatically)
+2. background job fetches the database record
 3. you retrieve the attacher as it was before the background job was spawned
   - if attachment has changed, `Shrine::AttachmentChanged` is raised
 4. you upload the cached attached file to permanent storage